Aadiyandubey2/VishwaGuru-Website/README.md

 This project is a full-stack numerology website designed to calculate and analyze numerological values based on user input.
 The platform provides users with insights based on numerology principles.

 🛠️ Tech Stack
-Frontend: HTML, JavaScript, TypeScript ,CSS
+Frontend: HTML, JavaScript, TypeScript ,CSS(Nagaraju Sir supremacy🙏)

-Backend: Node.js
+Backend: Node.js(R.I.P. my sleep schedule)

-Deployment: Vercel
+Deployment: Vercel(Gone very hard with this part)

 🚀 Features

-Numerology calculations for names, dates, and other inputs
+Numerology calculations for names, dates, and other inputs also added support for hindi language.

-Dynamic UI with CSS
+Dynamic UI with CSS.
+Blue font used because its my favourite.

 📂 Project Structure